saintsal/saintsal.github.io/_posts/2017-12-24-information-horizons.md

 ![](/assets/images/information-horizons-threat-model.png)

 A few years ago, most people worried about privacy were considered a little loopy.
 After all, what did we have to lose by giving up our private data to marketers or our governments?
 Even in the Infosec world, it was considered inappropriate to look at personal information as part of a threat model.
 It was more about protecting the hard data on your devices.
-But these days, when we look at what's going on with Facebook, Trump, Brexit and Cambridge Analytica, it's clear we have some important things to lose, not least our rights and even our opinions.
+But these days, when we look at what's going on with Facebook, Trump, Brexit and Cambridge Analytica, it's clear we have some important data to protect that's not on our devices. we need to protect that data to protect  our democratic rights and even our opinions.

 We're stuck in social media bubbles.
 Our Information Horizon is shrinking.
 Therefore, so is our understanding of what affects us, and along with it, our sense of control.